 We used sound source verification from recent pile-driving activities in a number of locations within and beyond Alaska to generate sound level estimates for construction activities.
-Environmental conditions in these locations, including water depth, substrate, and ambient sound levels are similar to those in the project location, but not identical.
-Further, estimation of ensonification zones were based on sound attenuation models using a practical spreading loss model.
-These factors may lead to actual sound values differing slightly from those estimated
+Environmental conditions in these locations, including water depth, substrate, and ambient sound levels, are similar to those in the project location, but not identical.
+Further, estimation of underwater ensonification zones were based on sound attenuation models using a practical spreading loss model; estimation of in-air ensonification zones were based on sound attenuation models using a spherical spreading loss model.
+These factors may lead to actual sound values differing slightly from those estimated here.